 I’m definitely that second type.
 During my most recent bout of decluttering, I eliminated about 30% of our STUFF.
 That was enough to give us some breathing room.
 Our house feels so much more spacious now, but I never got to the point where I got rid of stuff we actually needed or where we had just ONE of anything.
 Dawn, The Minimal Mom does that where she has one complete place setting for each family member, so they only have like 5 plates, cups, bowls, etc. That would DRIVE ME CRAZY!

 One thing’s for sure though – you have to start somewhere.
-That begins with purging the possessions and clearing the clutter, and that alone can be overwhelming.
+There’s actually a big link between decluttering and depression and no one wants that.
+Beginning with purging the possessions and clearing the clutter, and that alone can be overwhelming.
 In order to keep your sanity and avoid the dreaded decluttering burnout, here are three tips:

 You may think you don’t need a plan.
 After all you know you need to just get rid of things to clear the clutter and free the space around you of junk.
 That’s true, but if you go into this lacking a plan (or vision), you’ll quickly feel overwhelmed, stressed, not sure where to start, and find yourself burnt out – i.e. decluttering burnout.

 Instead, spend some time visualizing what minimalist living means to you.
 Will you downsize your home?
 Cut back on your wardrobe?
 Buy your kids fewer toys and other possessions?
 Another helpful technique is to look at your home with fresh eyes.
 Visualize what a tidy home could look like and how you could feel living in that home.
 Those are all great goals and I’ve got tons of posts to help you – Adrian’s Decluttering Posts.